chmlee/ream-doc-v2/docs/Language/Basic/Variable.md

 ```
 ::: details Known Issue
 The current parser is able to parse the example.
-It will read everything before and including `- key 1: first line`, then stop parsing and return whatever has been parsed.
+It will read everything before and including `- key 1: first line`, then stop parsing and return whatever has been parsed, ignoring the rest of the file.
-So it is equivalent to
+So the example is equivalent to:
 ```markdown
 # Example
 - key 1: first line
 ```
-Error handing will be improved in future versions.
+Error handling will be improved in future versions.
 :::

 ## Number